dojo/docs/quickstart/Animation.rst

 		// fired after the full 2000ms
 	});

-Alternately, you can mix event handler into your individual animations passed to dojo.fx.combine:
+Alternately, you can mix event handlers into your individual animations passed to dojo.fx.combine:

 .. code-block :: javascript
 	:linenos: